criggall/g4beamline-primer/README.md

 ## Examples
-The ```examples``` directory contains a compilation of the example input cards given in the Users Guide, presenting demonstrative simulations such as a simple cooling channel, MICE, a target, etc.
+The ```examples``` directory contains a compilation of select example input cards given in the Users Guide, presenting demonstrative simulations such as a simple cooling channel, a target, etc.

 Future versions of this repository will include more advanced examples designed to feature some of the more nuanced functionalities of G4beamline that are difficult to parse from the Users Guide.
 A few of the features planned to be included in these examples are:
 - Defining macros